seblu/absr/README.rst

 it was previously known as abs.

-AUC
+AVC
 ---
-*auc* (aka Archlinux Upstream Checker) is a tool which check upstream program version against Archlinux/AUR version.
+*avc* (aka Archlinux Version Checker) is a tool which check upstream packages versions against Archlinux/AUR versions.

 Report can be sent by mail.